-A separate application and fee is required for each review.
-If the independent review determines that the value should be altered by an amount greater than 10% of the Valuer-General's original value, then the application fee will be refunded.
+A separate application and fee are required for each review.
+If the independent review determines that the value should be decreased by an amount greater than 10% of the Valuer-General's original value, then the application fee will be refunded.

 How to apply

-Complete a review application form and send, with the relevant fee to:
+2. Send the form and relevant fee to:

 Valuation Review Panel